martinusso/martinusso.github.io/content/about/_index.md

 title = "Breno Martinusso"
 +++

-I'm a brazilian entrepreneur and software engineer.
-Since 2001, I've been learning and using a lot of technologies and languages to build software.
+I'm a Brazilian software engineer with a passion to solve complex technical challenges while spearheading impactful change.

-I enjoy coding, reading, trekking, and thinking about the life, the universe, and everything.
+Since 2001, I have adeptly mastered a diverse range of technologies and programming languages.

 You can follow me on [GitHub](https://github.com/martinusso) or [LinkedIn](https://linkedin.com/in/martinusso).